AppertaFoundation/openeyes/README.md

 OpenEyes follows the [gitflow](http://nvie.com/posts/a-successful-git-branching-model/) model for git branches.
 As such, the stable release branch is always on master.
 For bleeding edge development, use the develop branch.

-Setup and installation documentation is available from the README file in the [oe_installer repository](https://github.com/openeyes/oe_installer.)
+Setup and installation documentation is available from the README file in the [oe_installer repository](https://github.com/appertafoundation/oe_installer.)

-We are beginning to evolve some documentation for developers on [our github wiki](https://github.com/openeyes/OpenEyes/wiki) including [coding guidelines](https://github.com/openeyes/OpenEyes/wiki/Coding-Guidelines), [working with the core team](https://github.com/openeyes/OpenEyes/wiki/Working-With-The-Core-Team) and our [Event type module development guide](https://github.com/openeyes/OpenEyes/wiki/Event-Type-Module-Development-Guide).
+We are beginning to evolve some documentation for developers on [our github wiki](https://github.com/appertafoundation/OpenEyes/wiki) including [coding guidelines](https://github.com/openeyes/appertafoundation/wiki/Coding-Guidelines), [working with the core team](https://github.com/openeyes/appertafoundation/wiki/Working-With-The-Core-Team) and our [Event type module development guide](https://github.com/openeyes/appertafoundation/wiki/Event-Type-Module-Development-Guide).

-Issues in the core should be logged through the [github issues system](https://github.com/openeyes/OpenEyes/issues) for the moment.
-Though we will be making our internal JIRA system available in due course, and will transition logged issues across to this so that we can keep everything in one place  Links for this will follow when this becomes available.
+Issues in the core should be logged through the [github issues system](https://github.com/appertafoundation/OpenEyes/issues) for the moment.
+Though please be aware that no service level agreement exists for the open source project and no support can be given via github.
+The team will do their best to fix any critical issues reported, but no gaurantees are given.
+For official support with SLAs, please contact our commercial partner, [ABEHR Digital](http://abehr.com)

 Dev Setup
 ---------
 To make life easier and also help ensure consistency in environments we use [Vagrant](http://vagrantup.com).
-Full setup instructions can be found in the [oe_installer repository](https://github.com/openeyes/oe_installer)
+Full setup instructions can be found in the [oe_installer repository](https://github.com/appertafoundation/oe_installer)

 Once the build has finished you can access OpenEyes using the link: